Ng1n3/react-testing-2/2-react/README.md

 - getByDisplay value returns the input, textarea or select element that has matching display value
-- getByAltText retuns the element that has the given alt text, supports ``<img>, <input>, <area>`` or custom HTML elements -getByTestId returns the element that has the matching data==testid attribute
+- getByAltText retuns the element that has the given alt text, supports ``<img>, <input>, <area>`` or custom HTML elements
+- getByTestId returns the element that has the matching data==testid attribute

 ## Priority Order for Queries
 Your test should resemble how users interact with your code (component, page, etc) as much as possible.